 Safety is something that is very important to us and we hold very high standards when it comes to processing and cleaning our equipment.
 First, we carefully review with all of our clients how to properly store their placenta during their hospital stay, as this is the client’s responsibility not that of the hospital.
 We follow strict food safety guidelines and are certified in OSHA Blood Borne Safety for storing, cleaning and sanitizing our equipment.

 After nine long months of pregnancy, the day that you get to meet your new sweet baby is finally here!
 This special time is supposed to be filled with feelings of pure joy and unconditional love for your new child.
-What many people don’t realize is that one in five new mothers suffer silently from what is known as Postpartum Depression (PPD) and Anxiety, making it the number one birth complication.
+What many people don’t realize is that one in five new mothers suffer silently from Postpartum Mood & Anxiety Disorders like Postpartum Depression (PPD) and Anxiety, making it the number one birth complication to date.

 We want to make childbirth education easier for expectant families.
 That’s why we’ve created our #StraightTalk series of FREE downloadables you can use along the way!

 Trauma Informed Care And How You Can Help FREE PDF As a survivor of sexual violence, it is important for me to maximize choice, agency, and control over my body, my experience, and my care.
 While it may be difficult to communicate my feelings, needs, and wants during labour, I’ve taken steps to plan ahead […]